 d.
-Apprenticeship LEADERS
+Apprenticeship LEADERs initiative

-Owen reported that more than 50 stakeholders have volunteered to be LEADERS and there is still time to apply.
+Karen reported that more than 50 stakeholders have volunteered to be LEADERS and there is still time to apply.
 The outreach initiative will kick-off during National Apprenticeship Week, November 13-19.
-Owen emphasized that participants choose their level of involvement, which could range from the Bureau using their logo on outreach material to co-presenting with the Bureau at industry forums.
-Attendees did not have additional topics.
+She emphasized that participants choose their level of involvement, which could range from the Bureau using their logo on outreach material to co-presenting with the Bureau at industry forums.